-There is no language called Austrian, so what do Austrians speak?
+There is no language called Austrian, so what language is spoken in Austria?
 The official language of the country is Austrian German, which differs from German as the Germans speak it and is influenced by the Austro-Bavarian dialect.
 But as you’ll see from our overview of the languages spoken in Austria, the country has many more spoken languages and dialects.

 German is the official language in Austria

 German is the official language in Austria.
 As a lingua franca, it is the nation’s first language and nearly all Austrians learn it and speak it.
 Roughly 97% to 98% of people in Austria speak German while a little over 93% call it their mother tongue.
 Official publications and announcements as well as the media and public schools use it.
 And why do they speak German in Austria?
 This has to do with the country’s history, Austria used to be part Germany, they were both part of the Frankish Empire and later part of the former Kingdom of Bavaria.

 Austria seeks to preserve its linguistic and cultural diversity.
 In some regions, ethnic groups are entitled to native language schooling and official communication with the authorities, for example in Burgenland Croatian, Romani (the Roma language), Slovak, Slovenian, Czech and Hungarian.